 The ETSI Board Strategy Group on Inclusiveness [INCLU] is the focal point for considering and monitoring practical measures designed to ensure, in support of the adopted ETSI Strategy, that the Institute is consistently inclusive of the views of all interested stakeholders.

 The Group will make proposals for specific actions to the Board and monitor their execution as appropriate, as required in collaboration with other Board Strategy Groups.
+The proposals may include aspects relating to procedures and concerning financial resources needed to support inclusiveness.

 5.2 Objectives

-Board INCLU will work towards the improvement of ETSI's inclusiveness towards all [relevant] stakeholders, with the following objectives:
+Board INCLU will work towards the improvement of ETSI's inclusiveness towards all relevant stakeholders, with the following objectives:

 to provide a dedicated forum for consideration of inclusiveness issues